TiiJeiJ8/E-Library/books/README.md

 ## Connecting Books and Documentation

 This `books` directory serves as the central index.
-The actual e-book files are located in [`../library`](../library/README.md).
+The actual e-book files are located in [E-Library-Books-Repo](https://github.com/TiiJeiJ8/E-Library-Books-Repo).
 To enrich the collection, we encourage creating:

 -   **Book Summaries**: Brief overviews, stored in [`../docs/summaries`](../docs/summaries/README.md).
 -   **Reading Notes**: Detailed thoughts and analysis, stored in [`../docs/reading-notes`](../docs/reading-notes/README.md).

-When you add a book to the library and update the index here, please consider contributing a summary or notes to the `docs` folder to help others.
+When you add a book to the [E-Library-Books-Repo](https://github.com/TiiJeiJ8/E-Library-Books-Repo) and update the index here, please consider contributing a summary or notes to the `docs` folder to help others.

 ## Finding Books and Documents

 -   **Browse Indices**: Use the links above to explore books by genre, author, or topic.
--   **Find Book Files**: All e-book files are located in the [`../library`](../library/README.md) directory.
+-   **Find Book Files**: All e-book files are located in the sub-directory [E-Library-Books-Repo](https://github.com/TiiJeiJ8/E-Library-Books-Repo).
 -   **Read Summaries & Notes**: Visit [`../docs/summaries`](../docs/summaries/README.md) for book overviews and [`../docs/reading-notes`](../docs/reading-notes/README.md) for detailed notes.

 ---